Bean family (Fabaceae)

 Cultivation: The preference is full or partial sun and wet to moist conditions.
 False Indigo adapts to different kinds of soil, tolerating occasional flooding.
 With the assistance of symbiotic bacteria, it fixes nitrogen in the ground.

 Range & Habitat: The native False Indigo is occasional throughout Illinois (see Distribution Map).
 Habitats include riverbanks, soggy thickets, open bottomland woodlands, edges of marshland, and wet prairies along rivers.
 It is likely that populations of this shrub have been declining because of habitat destruction.

 Faunal Associations: The flowers are pollinated primarily by small to medium-sized bees, which seek nectar and pollen.
 These bee visitors include Halictid bees (Lasioglossum spp.), masked bees (Hylaeus spp.), Andrenid bees (Andrena spp.), little carpenter bees (Ceratina spp.), and cuckoo bees (Nomada spp., Coelioxys spp.).
 The Andrenid bee, Andrena quintilis, is a specialist pollinator (oligolege) of Amorpha spp., including False Indigo.
-The caterpillars of Epargyreus clarus (Silver-spotted Skipper), the butterfly Colias cesonia (Dogface Sulfur), and the moth Dasylophia anguina (Black-spotted Prominent) feed on foliage of False Indigo, while the caterpillars of the moth Pleuroprucha insulsaria (Common Tan Wave) feed on the flowers.
+The caterpillars of Epargyreus clarus (Silver-spotted Skipper), the butterfly Colias cesonia (Dogface Sulfur), and the moth Dasylophia anguina (Black-spotted Prominent) feed on foliage of False Indigo, while caterpillars of the moth Pleuroprucha insulsaria (Common Tan Wave) feed on the flowers.
 Other insects that feed on this shrub include the lace bug Gargaphia amorphae, the plant bugs Psallus amorphae and Lopidea hesperus, and branch-boring larvae of the long-horned beetle Megacyllene decora.
-There are also several leaf beetles that feed on the leaves (Anomoea flavokansiensis, Anomoea laticlavia, Odontata dorsalis, Phyllecthris dorsalis, and Sumitrosis rosea).
+There are also several leaf beetles that feed on the leaves (Anomoea flavokansiensis, Anomoea laticlavia, Odontota dorsalis, Phyllecthris dorsalis, and Sumitrosis rosea).
 White-tailed Deer browse on this shrub sparingly.